aenkirch/React-Big-Scheduler-Interface/README.md

 Now, go into the project folder and type `yarn install` to install the missing dependencies of the server side of the project, type `yarn install` again in the `client` folder to install the missing dependencies of the client side of the project.

-Then, install the database by importing the `.sql` file in the project folder, go into the `server.js` file and at `line 13`, type the username, password, and port you gave to your database.
+Then, install the database by importing the `.sql` file in the project folder, go into the `server.js` file and at `line 13`, type the username, password, the name, and the port you gave to your database.

 ```
     // Create connection